shresthagrawal/shresthagrawal.github.io/_posts/2016-06-24-kill-it-b4-it-kills-u.markdown

 ---
-title: ":A Real Time Predictive Modeling for Mitigation of Contagious Disease"
+title: "A Real Time Predictive Modeling for Mitigation of Contagious Disease"
 layout: post
 date: 2016-06-24 22:10
 tag: